flashnuke/wifi-deauth/README.md

 **IMPORTANT** </br>
-In some occasions, network APs might operate on both 5GHz and 2.4GHz under the same BSSID name. <br>
+In some occasions, network APs might operate on both 5GHz and 2.4GHz under the same BSSID/SSID name. <br>
 In order to truly bring the AP down, I usually run simultaneously two de-authers using 2 network interfaces: one for 2.4GHz and one for 5GHz. </br>
 | Bandwidth | Channel range |
 |----------|---------------|